Snookim/KingLabWiki/mechsedepartment.md

 Once your travel request is approved in the Travel App, please send the Travel ID number and all related documentation (conference registration, lodging, flight information and conference agendas) to mechse-business@illinois.edu.
 Please work with the Business Office as much as possible to arrange travel ahead of time using university procurement methods, reducing the need for reimbursements.

+Other travel reminders from the buisiness office:

+- All international travel requires additional review and pre-approval from University International Safety and Security and our Unit Executive Officer.
+We will send you details on that process once the request is submitted in the Travel App.
+- All travel must be by the most direct route, using the most economical mode of transportation.
+This includes only choosing economy seating and basic ride share services.
+Any surcharges and upgrades must be paid for by the employee.
+- University policy allows for you to arrive one day before and leave one day after a conference for university business travel.
+If you exceed that approved period of business travel, a justification will need to be provided along with a price comparison for airfare costs (if airfare was purchased).
+Any travel beyond that time is considered personal and must be paid for by the employee.
+- If meals are provided at the conference/business event, they must be deducted from per diem requests.
+- When renting a car for domestic travel, optional insurance coverage and damage waivers will not be reimbursed.
+- Shared Travel Expenses - Business travel expenses should be reimbursed to the individual who incurred them.
+Please do not pay for travel expenses on behalf of someone else and seek reimbursement.
+The only exception to that is regarding shared lodging; you may cover the costs of a shared hotel room as long as only one traveler seeks reimbursement for the entire lodging expense.

+## Reimbursement

+For travel expense reimbursements you should contact the MechSE business office (mechse-business@illinois.edu).
+In your email you should include the Travel ID number from your travel approval, any non-food related reciepts you have (airfare, hotel, rideshares, etc.), and a list of any meals provided by the confrence/event you attended.
+The business office will process the reimbursement in the Chrome River system.
+Reimbursements may take several weeks to process.